61 Best Restaurants in Metro Manila: T&C's Fabulous Dine Around

 Elbert’s Steak Room

 Since 2007, Elbert Cuenca’s namesake steakhouse has been a quintessential fine dining spot nestled along H.V. de la Costa Street in Salcedo Village.
-Its specialty lies in preparing USDA-certified premium meat, which its chef cooks to perfection and which can easily be enjoyed on its own.
-The premium meat is painstakingly prepped days before, when it first undertakes a slow-defrost process for 24 hours, it is later pre-cooked, wiped down, cooked in a broiler for 30 minutes, and served hot after resting.
-Elbert’s Steak Room caters only to dinner and it is highly advised that you call for reservations beforehand.
+Its specialty lies in preparing USDA-certified prime grade meat, which its chef cooks to perfection and which can easily be enjoyed on its own.
+The premium meat is painstakingly prepped days before, when it first undertakes a slow-defrost process for 24 hours, it later sits in room temperature before it is wiped down and seasoned, cooked in a broiler until it reaches medium-rare in two minutes total, and served after resting on a hot plate for five minutes.
+Elbert’s Steak Room caters to lunch and dinner services.
+It is highly advised that you call for reservations beforehand.